sambatesnz/Sail.io/visualiser/src/test/java/seng302/ManualTesting/course_boundary_manual_tests.md

     To set up the test, run the server and visualiser, connect to the server and wait for the race to start

 #####Expected Results:
-    When the race starts, the course boundary should be vsible
+    When the race starts, the course boundary should be visible

 ####Testing log: